ChaseAustin/CoronaTracker/README.md

 8. Setup a Cron Job for EC2 (Run Script on instance start)

+   - Stop instance
+   - Select instance, then Actions, Instance Settings, View/Change User Data
-- Copy and paste the contents of cronFile into
+   - Copy contents of userDataScript.txt into window
+   - Select plain text and save

+### You should now pull data to your google sheets at the intervals you selected with AWS Cloud Watch

 9. [Install Tableau](https://public.tableau.com/en-us/s/)
 10. [Link Tableau Data Source to Google Sheet](resources) (Video number 3)